 Carrier-owned Containers (COC)?

 Before we talk more about the SOC, it is important to know what a COC (carrier-owned containers) is.
-As the word implies, a COC is a container that carriers rent to the importer and exporter.
-In other words here the ownership of the container remains with the carrier and not the shipper as in the case of SOC.
+As the word implies, a COC is a container carrier’s rent to the importer and exporter.
+In other words, here, the ownership of the container remains with the carrier and not the shipper, as in the case of SOC.